smagninfeysot/iotc-yocto-python-sdk/README.md

    Included is a Python demo of the SDK using DeviceModels and JSON configurable attributes and device credentials `credentials.json` is used to send the connection device credentials of the device, allowing flexibility without hardcoding such data.

-   Inside the file there is a JSON object called `device`, which has a child object called `attributes`, inside the `attributes` object is an array of attributes, the names are derived from the Device Template's attributes in avnet.iotconnect.io, the names must match for data to be correctly sent to the right place.

-   `private_data` is a path to the data on the device that is sent to the cloud.

-   `private_data_type` allows you to read the file in either `ascii` or `binary` mode, though `ascii` is recommended.

    This demo is designed to showcase a simple means of how "sensor data" can be sent from device to the cloud with minimal input from the developer, simply create attributes in the Device Template on the cloud dashboard and then add each attribute to the JSON and provide the path where the data lives.
    Once that is done then running `telemetry-demo.py` will send that data to the cloud.

-   For this demo, two dummy sensor files have been provided, these are static and do not change but can be manually changed they are `dummy_sensor_level` and `dummy_sensor_power`

-   ## Usage
-   1. with a serial console, navigate to `/usr/bin/iotc`
-   2. use `nano` or `vi` to modify `credentials.json` with your device credentials
-   3. launch the application with `./telemetry-demo.py credentials.json`